 Here’s the black and white PDF: Salamander 2018 EB

 And here it is transformed with crayon, oil pastels, watercolor washes – and human imagination!

-This project works best when copies of the activity page are colored with oil pastels (such as craypas).
-This is especially important for the eggs and spots.
-Regular wax crayons can work too however they’ll need to be applied very heavily.
+This project works best when copies of the activity page are first colored with oil pastels (such as craypas).
+This is especially important for the eggs and the salamander’s spots.
+Regular wax crayons can work too, however they have to be applied very heavily.

 To make the watercolor wash, I recommend using one of Prang’s excellent watercolor sets.
 Simply pop out the blue oval pan – or select a mixture of two or three pans (such as blue, purple and green).
 Submerge the selected pans in a container of water.
 The pigments will quickly begin to spread, thereby creating a very useful watercolor wash.
 When the water is sufficiently dark, remove the ovals.
 (When those have air-dried you can just return them to their original tray.)
 Pour the wash into shallow containers that the youngsters can access readily.
 Provide large brushes.
 Designate this area as the watercolor station, and suggest that children bring their colored salamanders over to this painting table when they’re ready to add the watery mix to their pictures.
 Demonstrate how the colored spots on the salamanders will repel the watercolor wash – if the wax or oil color has been applied thickly.
 The spots and greenish white of the salamander eggs should stand out brightly against the watercolor wash when the paint is gently applied.
 Scrubbing motions with the brush are not recommended.